JorgenSolli/Logit/README.md

 # Loggit

+> This app is currently in a stale state.
+>
+> I thas not recieved an update in a while, and the app hosted on Heroku is dead.
+>
+> Feel free to fork this and make fixes as needed.
+It should also recieve a Laravel update to 5.7

 A webapp for logging workout sessions with a sidedish of statistics

 This document is by no means completed.
 It is still under active 'development' and will constantly change untill it's marked as complete.